NexusNation/Documentation/Global.md

 7. No spamming map music features.
-	1.Constantly changing songs is considered trolling, any hidden secrets that activate a sound queue should be pressed once and once only.
+	1. Constantly changing songs is considered trolling, any hidden secrets that activate a sound queue should be pressed once and once only.
 Over use of this is spam and will be dealt with.

 8. No abuse of the Call Admin feature.